DevOpsKampus/csvtodb/README.md

-# csvtodb
+# filetodb
-Read CSV and Insert To Database
+Read excel or csv and Insert To Database